tyleragreen/tyleragreen-site/_posts/2016-03-20-all-aboard-the-fort-collins-municipal-railway.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-03-trolley-barn/trolley_barn5.jpg?resize=672%2C676" alt="Other contents of the trolley barn garage included a recently-retired Transfort bus.
 There was talk of opening a transportation museum, and this is one of the &quot;relics&quot;.
 Transfort does not operate any Blue Birds today, so this find excited me!" data-recalc-dims="1" />

   <p class="wp-caption-text">
     Other contents of the trolley barn garage included a recently-retired Transfort bus.
-There was talk of opening a transportation museum, and this is one of the &#8220;relics&#8221;.
+There was talk of opening a transportation museum, and this is one of the "relics".
 Transfort does not operate any Blue Birds today (only Gilligs and NABIs, that I know of), so this find excited me!
   </p>
 </div>